holepunchto/hyperbee/README.md

 Each entry has an additional `type` property indicating if it was a `put` or `del` operation.

+If you pass `wait: false`, then the type of each entry for which blocks are missing will be `BLOCK_NOT_AVAILABLE`.

 `options` include:
 ```js
 {